piotrek813/jebudu/README.md

-one size fits all solution for atomizing your configuration
+one size fits all solution for atomizing your configuration, or it will be someday